 - During a summer I or II face-to-face class, a student is allowed two absences.
-Upon the third absence, he/she may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences. - During a summer I or II online or hybrid course, a student may be dropped after he/she fails to access the course web site and/or participate in the class after one week, and the professor deems the student to be failing. - During a or during a Fall or Spring eight-week course, a student is allowed two absences.
-Upon the third absence, he/she may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences - During any mini-semester face-to-face or summer night class, a student is allowed one absence.
-Upon the second absence, he/she may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences. - During any mini-semester online or hybrid courses, a student may be dropped after he/she fails to access the course web site and/or participate in the class after three days, and the professor deems the student to be failing.
+Upon the third absence, they may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences. - During a summer I or II online or hybrid course, a student may be dropped after they fail to access the course web site and/or participate in the class after one week, and the professor deems the student to be failing. - During a or during a Fall or Spring eight-week course, a student is allowed two absences.
+Upon the third absence, they may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences - During any mini-semester face-to-face or summer night class, a student is allowed one absence.
+Upon the second absence, they may be dropped from the class if the professor deems the student to be failing due to excessive absences and/or failure to make up work due to absences. - During any mini-semester online or hybrid courses, a student may be dropped after they fail to access the course web site and/or participate in the class after three days, and the professor deems the student to be failing.